 - What are the neural correlates of cognitive biases in anxious individuals?

 - What are the effects of acute stress and trauma on threat processing?

 - Is it possible to modify emotional vulnerability to stress and reduce anxiety and trauma-related symptoms through modification of selective information processing modules?

-We utilize a multiple-levels-of-analysis approach to explore the biological and cognitive-behavioral aspects of psychopathology such as Social Anxiety, Post Traumatic Stress Disorder (PTSD), and Generalized Anxiety Disorder.
-We use the knowledge gained through basic research to develop new strategies for diagnosis, prevention, and treatment of anxiety and stress-related disorders.
+We utilize a multiple-levels-of-analysis approach to explore the biological and cognitive-behavioral aspects of psychopathology.
+We use the knowledge gained through basic research to develop new strategies for diagnosis, prevention, and treatment.
 Finally, we test the efficacy of these novel treatments in randomized controlled trials with anxious children, adolescents, and adults.